 A short program at the Civic Center will follow the march, featuring youth-led singing and readings from King’s writings and speeches.
-The theme for this year’s program is “With Unity: Together We Can Change Things.”
+The theme for this year’s program is “Making the dream a REALITY.”

 “Now more than ever, we need to come together as Americans,” said Ronnie McBride, who has organized the event since inception.
 “With all that is going on in the world, we need to recognize that everyone deserves to be treated the same.”